tromenArarat/Git/README.md

-Repositorio de pruebas
+PASOS actualizar repositorios desde ssh

 Step 1: Set Up SSH Access for GitHub

-a-Generate an SSH Key (if not done already): ssh-keygen -t ed25519 -C "your_email@example.com"
+a-Generate an SSH Key (if not done already):
+	ssh-keygen -t ed25519 -C "your_email@example.com"

-b-Add the SSH Key to the SSH Agent: eval "$(ssh-agent -s)" ssh-add ~/.ssh/id_ed25519
+b-Add the SSH Key to the SSH Agent:
+	eval "$(ssh-agent -s)"
+	ssh-add ~/.ssh/id_ed25519

 c-Add the SSH Key to Your GitHub Account:

-	1-Copy the public key to your clipboard: cat ~/.ssh/id_ed25519.pub
+1-Copy the public key to your clipboard:
+	cat ~/.ssh/id_ed25519.pub

 2-Go to GitHub > Settings > SSH and GPG keys > New SSH key, and paste the key.

 d- Verify SSH Connection to GitHub: